By Mary M. Dwyer, Ph.D. Courtney K. Peters, www.TransitionsAbroad.com

-The Institute for the International Education of Students (IES) surveyed alumni from all IES study abroad programs from 1950 to 1999.
+The Institute for the International Education of Students (IES Abroad) surveyed alumni from all IES Abroad study abroad programs from 1950 to 1999.
 Regardless of where students studied and for how long, the data from the more than 3,400 respondents (a 23 percent response rate) shows that studying abroad is usually a defining moment in a young person's life and continues to impact the participant's life for years after the experience.

-"Overall, I learned a lot more about myself in that one semester than I did in the three and a half years in my home school because of the unique space in which I learned, experienced, and spent exploring another culture," says Carolyn Valtos (IES Adelaide, 1992).
+"Overall, I learned a lot more about myself in that one semester than I did in the three and a half years in my home school because of the unique space in which I learned, experienced, and spent exploring another culture," says Carolyn Valtos (IES Abroad Adelaide, 1992).